PoWER Up for Organizational Success

 PoWER Up will provide an overview of and an opportunity for organizations to review and enhance various areas of their organization’s infrastructure, including the mission, vision and strategy guiding the organization, leadership and governance, internal operations including fiscal procedures, resource development and fundraising, strategic relationships, service delivery and community impact, and communications.
 The key areas of focus include strategic planning, internal operations and fiscal management, leadership development including board development, change management, program planning, fund development and diversification, and sustainability.

 “Emerging Organizations” are organizations that are small to moderate in size with a budget of less than $500,000 and fewer than 20 employees, may be fairly new or established, but have room for growth and development to strengthen the organization’s infrastructure.
 Organizations must have a 501(c)(3) status, or have a fiscal sponsor.

 Organizations interested in participating in the PoWER Institutes must demonstrate a commitment to improving the functioning of their organizations and have an interest in expanding services in areas that have minimal resources available to people living with or impacted by HIV.
 Institutes will be offered 1-2 times each year in a different region within the Deep South states (AL, FL, GA, LA, MS, NC, SC, TN or TX).
-Regional organizations will be selected to participate in a cohort based on HIV incidence and prevalence rates and the availability of HIV care and prevention resources in the region.
-At least five (5) organizations will be selected to participate in each cohort, and a stipend will be available to organizations that remain in good standing (i.e. attend all scheduled learning and follow-up sessions and meet all reporting requirements) during the Institute.
-All travel expenses will be paid by the Emory COMPASS Coordinating Center.
+Space is limited (up to ten (10) organizations will be selected to participate), and a stipend will be available to organizations that are accepted.

 Organizations eligible to participate in the PoWER Institutes must: